basakbozkurt/basakbozkurt.github.io/_pages/about.md

 ---
 permalink: /
-title: ""Research Study:  AI in Fact-Checking"
+title: "Research Study:  AI in Fact-Checking"
 author_profile: true
 redirect_from:
   - /about/